pgoldtho/visulate-abs/README.md

 This project extracts data from EX-102 exhibits for Commercial Mortgage Backed Securities (CMBS) and stores it in an ElasticSearch index.
 It creates one document for each property and geocodes its street address.

+## Find EX-102 files

+1. Use `scripts/get-abs-submissions.sh` to download all SEC submission files and populate a directory with only submissions that include ABS-EE files.
+2. Set an `ABS_DIRECTORY` environment variable to point to the newly populated directory and then start a nodejs process from the cmbs directory.
+3. Navigate to http://localhost:3000/cmbs/ABS-EE or http://localhost:3000/cmbs/FWP to view results in a browser
+4. Pass an `Accept: application/json` header to retrieve response as a JSON doc

+## Legacy Code

 Use the elasticSearchMapping.json file to create mappings for the index:
 `curl -X PUT http://localhost:9200/cmbs -d @elasticSearch/elasticSearchMapping.json  -H 'Content-Type: application/json' `